 As a service to our customers, each fall YBP publishes a report on price and output for new books published during our prior fiscal year.
-The data encompasses all new titles treated on the Approval Plan programs of YBP and YBP U.K. Last year these two offices profiled, with book-in-hand, over 88,000 distinct new titles.
-Since our Approval Plan programs are expressly designed to serve academic libraries, our data, which we have reported in a consistent way for the last 16 years, is a useful index to English-language publishing trends for scholarly, professional and scientific books.
+The data encompasses all new titles treated on the Approval Plan programs of YBP and YBP U.K. Last year these two offices profiled, with book-in-hand, more than 83,000 distinct new titles.
+Since our Approval Plan programs are expressly designed to serve academic libraries, our data, which we have reported in a consistent way for the last 17 years, is a useful index to English-language publishing trends for scholarly, professional and scientific books.

 A complete set of data showing separate YBP and YBP U.K. totals for all titles handled during this period, can be found on the YBP website (click here).
 We present our profiling history data in a variety of ways:

 - By subject under the Library of Congress, Dewey and National Library of Medicine classification systems.

 - By non-subject parameters - which include categories like format, interdisciplinary descriptors and geographic descriptors.

 All of these reports are available on our website in Excel format.
 PDF versions are available on demand in GOBI3, YBP's acquisition and collection management interface.